 But it isn’t just Gothic parallels that can be drawn.
 There are more similarities between the books than a simple genre could explain.
 There are childhood fears and beliefs made real, the question of the sanity of the characters, the protagonists’ guilt over their perceived murders, the falseness of those around them, children as victims, and choices that would have prevented harm from coming to the protagonists, yet were ignored or not taken.

-Another parallel is the falseness of those around them. “[…understanding Stephen King’s imaginary ‘Salem’s Lot, Maine, is not simply as merely knowing that ‘Loretta Starcher wears falsies’ (208).
-In one sense or another – be it benign or malign – the whole damned town wears ‘falsies’” (Reino, 32).
-The falseness of those in the town around Ben are similar to Eleanor’s perceived falseness in Hill House.
-Besides the obvious falseness that is shown in the exchange that begins on page 61 and carries into page 62 of The Haunting of Hill House, in which the characters create new lives for themselves – bullfighters, artists’ models, lord’s daughers, as the story progress, Eleanor reads falseness into everything that is said and done.
+Another parallel is the falseness of those around them. “[…]understanding Stephen King’s imaginary ‘Salem’s Lot, Maine, is not simply as merely knowing that ‘Loretta Starcher wears falsies’ (208).
+In one sense, be it benign or malign, the whole damned town wears ‘falsies’” (Reino, 32).
+The falseness of those in the town around Ben is similar to Eleanor’s perceived falseness in Hill House.
+Besides the obvious falseness that is shown in the exchange that begins on page 61 and carries into page 62 of The Haunting of Hill House, in which the characters create new lives for themselves – bullfighters, artists’ models, lord’s daughters, as the story progress, Eleanor reads falseness into everything that is said and done.
 She starts by accusing, in her mind, Theodora of all sorts of viciousness, including writing her name on the wall, telling her she isn’t wanted in a cruel way, and finally stealing Luke away from her.

 Children as Victims

-Children appear as victims, or possibly victims, in both books.
-Stephen King is very clear on the topic – killing a ten-month-old boy, two young brothers (Ralphie, the first child victim, and then his brother, Danny).
-Shirley Jackson prefers to softly introduce the topic, to the horror of her main protagonist.
+Children appear as victims, or possible victims, in both books.
+Stephen King is very clear on the topic—the killing a ten-month-old boy, and two young brothers (Ralphie, the first child victim, and then his brother, Danny).
+Shirley Jackson prefers to softly introduce the topic to the horror of her main protagonist.
 “In the dream, she believes she hears a child crying and that she will intervene: ‘I will not go along with the hurting of a child, no, I will not; I will by God get my mouth open right now and I will yell I will I will yell ‘STOP IT’” (Hattenhauer, 158).
 In both cases, the pure evil of hurting children is pushed as a theme, something that cannot be accepted in society.

 The protagonists bypass choices that could have saved them from their final confrontations.
-Ben could have followed the lead of the constable, Parkins, and left town, leaving others to suffer and die.
-He instead chooses to fight, then come back again and fight when he believes the problem is still not gone.
-Eleanor chooses to stay in Hill House, taking it into herself, and letting herself flow into it, rather than going back to her sister’s couch.
+Ben could have followed the constable Parkins's lead and left town, leaving others to suffer and die.
+He instead chooses to fight, then comes back again and fights when he believes the problem is still not gone.
+Eleanor chooses to stay in Hill House, taking it into herself and letting herself flow into it, rather than going back to her sister’s couch.

 Authors Resembling Their Characters

 Finally, there are parallels between the authors and their protagonists.
-Parallels start with the authors themselves, and how much they resemble their protagonists.
+Parallels start with the authors and how much they resemble their protagonists.
 Ben Mears is a writer, researching a book, trying to keep his success going, and hopefully get more successful.
-Salem’s Lot was Stephen King’s second book, and so like Ben he was looking into the future to his third book.
+Salem’s Lot was Stephen King’s second book, so like Ben, he looked into the future in his third book.
 Ben’s third book is meant to be a book about the evil that resides in the Marsten House, while Stephen King’s third book turns out to be The Shining, a book about the evil that resides in a hotel.
-Eleanor is trapped by a horrible family life and dead mother (similar to Jackson’s horrific experiences with her husband and overbearing mother).
+Eleanor is trapped by horrible family life and a dead mother (similar to Jackson’s horrific experiences with her husband and overbearing mother).
 Both grow to feel that being trapped in a house is home, echoing Jackon’s growing agoraphobia.
-Eleanor even kills herself in a completely self-destructive way, forcefully driving her car into a tree after going insane.
-Jackson also went insane, and although she may not have been fully aware of it, her behaviors – years of overeating (including a pound of butter a day), amphetamines, and alcohol – brought upon her fatal heart attack.
+Eleanor kills herself completely self-destructively, forcefully driving her car into a tree after going insane.
+Jackson also went insane, and although she may not have been fully aware of it, her behaviors—years of overeating (including a pound of butter a day), amphetamines, and alcohol—brought about her fatal heart attack.

 Was Stephen King Inspired by Shirley Jackson?